james-bowman/nlp/README.md

 ## Planned

 * Pipelining of transformations to simplify usage e.g. vectorisation -> tf-idf weighting -> truncated SVD
+* Ability to persist trained models.
+* Feature hashing implementation ('the hashing trick') for reduced reliance on "completeness" of training dataset
+* LDA (Latent Dirichlet Allocation) implementation for topic extraction
 * Stemming to treat words with common root as the same e.g. "go" and "going"
-* Feature hashing implementation ('the hashing trick') for reduced reliance on "completeness" of training dataset
 * Querying based on centroid of queries rather than just a single query.
-* Sparse matrix implementation for more effective memory usage
-* LDA (Latent Dirichlet Allocation) implementation for topic extraction
+* Support partitioning for the Latent Semantic Index (LSI)
-* Clustering algorithms e.g. K-means
+* Clustering algorithms e.g. Heirachical, K-means, etc.
 * Classification algorithms e.g. SVM, random forest, etc.

 ## References